micheldebree/micheldebree.nl/content/_index.md

-With over 15 years of experience in complex and dynamic IT landscapes, and a keen interest in continuous improvement, I am equipped to help you build automated solutions in an agile and sustainable way.
+With over 15 years of experience in complex and dynamic IT landscapes, I am equipped to help you build and run automated solutions in an agile and sustainable way, by taking ownership of every aspect that keeps the software doing what you expect it to do, out there in the real world.